Charles Cowper: Fifth ministry

 In the December 1869 election, he recontested East Sydney unsuccessfully, but was elected to represent Liverpool Plains.
-Cowper was Premier for the last time in January 1870 and was appointed Agent-General for New South Wales in London at the end of that year.

 Death

-He died in London on 19 October 1875 and was survived by Lady Cowper and children.
 He is buried in a family grave on the western side of Highgate Cemetery.

 Honours

 Cowper was made a Companion of the Order of St Michael and St George (CMG) in 1869, and a Knight Commander of the Order of St Michael and St George (KCMG) in 1872.

 The federal Division of Cowper in New South Wales was created in 1900, and named after Sir Charles Cowper.